Massacre Mafia Style

 - Film Editing by Tony Mora

 For longtime fans of Grindhouse cinema, the trailer for Duke Mitchell's Massacre Mafia Style is a real beloved treasure.
 Speaking personally, I can say that ever since I first saw it, it's been one of my all time favorites.
 One thing I always wanted to know after seeing it was whether the actual film lived up to the trailers iconic outrageousness.
-Well, after seeing the film now for the first time (thanks to a friend sending me a DVD-R copy of it), I am very happy to say that Massacre Mafia Style (aka The Executioner) is a really solid, entertaining, emotional low-budget mafia film.
+Well, after viewing the film now for the first time (thanks to a friend sending me a DVD-R copy of it), I am very happy to say that Massacre Mafia Style (aka The Executioner) is a really solid, entertaining, emotional low-budget mafia film.

 The main man behind it all was Duke Mitchell, who film geeks may know from movies like Bela Lugosi Meets A Brooklyn Gorilla (1952), which he co-starred in with his then comedy partner Sammy Petrillo.
 Mitchell and Petrillo were actually an act that was a direct rip-off of Dean Martin & Jerry Lewis.
 Mitchell was the suave Dean Martin clone and Sammy Petrillo was the boy-monkey Lewis wannabe.
 They were later sued as a result.
 In the late 1970s, Mitchell produced, wrote and directed two mafia genre films, Massacre Mafia Style and Gone With The Pope which was never completed before Mitchell's death in 1981, but thanks to the folks at Grindhouse Releasing, the film hopefully will be seeing the light of day on DVD in the near future.